mattermost/docs/source/administration/upgrade.rst

      sudo cp -an /tmp/mattermost-upgrade/. mattermost/
      sudo rm -r /tmp/mattermost-upgrade/

 #.
-If you have TLS set up on your Mattermost server, you must activate the CAP_NET_BIND_SERVICE capability to allow the new Mattermost binary to bind to low ports.
+If you want to use port 80 to serve your server, or if you have TLS set up on your Mattermost server, you *must* activate the CAP_NET_BIND_SERVICE capability to allow the new Mattermost binary to bind to low ports.

    .. code-block:: sh